hellomrsun/ZerocIceDemo/README.md

 # ZerocIceDemo

-Preparation:
+## Configure Ice & Ice Builder in Visual Studio

+#### 1. Install Ice Builder

-- Install IceBuilder.vsix extension for Visual Studio 2015.
-(IceBuilder is not working in VS 2017)
+Install IceBuilder.vsix extension for Visual Studio 2015.

+(PS: IceBuilder is not working in VS2017)

+In VS2015, go to "Tools" -> "Extensions and Updates", and make sure Ice builder is enabled.

+#### 2. Install zeroc.ice.net and zeroc.icebuilder.msbuild

+Right-click your C# project, and click "Manage NuGet packages...", then install "zeroc.ice.net" and "zeroc.icebuilder.msbuild" packages.

 ## Configure Ice & Ice Builder in Java